alebeck/chunkax/README.md

 # Chunkax

-A JAX function transformation for applying functions to arbitrary-dimensional chunks of arrays.
+A JAX functional transform for applying functions to arbitrary-dimensional chunks of arrays.
 Fully compatible with `jit`, `vmap`, etc.

 ```python
 from chunkax import chunk